 Non numerical sequence with increasing patterns.
 Rank one, one square.
 Rank 2, 4 squares.
 Rank 3 7 squares.

-Using the following questions, encourage students to analyze the pattern and relate the term number of the term to the number of squares it has:
+Using the following questions, encourage students to analyze the pattern and relate the term number with the number of squares it has:

-• How many squares are needed to construct the term in position 4 ?
+• How many squares are needed to construct term 4 ?
 Construct this term.

-• How many squares are needed to construct the term in position 5 ?
+• How many squares are needed to construct term 5 ?
 Construct this term.

-Image Non-numeric pattern with gpositioning patterns. term one, one square. term 2, 4 squares. term 3, 7 squares. term 4, 10 squares. term 5, 13 squares.
+Image Non-numeric pattern with positioning patterns. term one, one square. term 2, 4 squares. term 3, 7 squares. term 4, 10 squares. term 5, 13 squares.

-• What pattern rule do you see in the number of squares?
+• What pattern rule can be used to determine the number of squares?

-• Create a table of values that represents the relationship between the term number and the number of squares in each term.
-What patterns do you see in the table?
+• Represent the relationship between the term number and the number of squares in each term using a table of values.
+What patterns do you notice in the table?

-• How many squares will there be in the term in position 6 ? in the term in position 10 ?
+• How many squares will term 6 have? term 10 ?
 How do you know?

 Then facilitate a mathematical discussion that focuses on students' different perceptions of the relationship.
 Ask them questions, such as the ones below, to get them to explain and verbalize their strategy and rule.

-• Have you found a quick way to count the number of squares in the 4th term?
-Can you explain it?
+• What strategy did you use to count the number of squares in the 4th term?

-Student 1: In the term in position 4, I see that there are three squares on the left, three squares on the right, three squares at the top and one square in the middle, at the bottom.
-That's 3 + 3 + 3 + 1, or 10 squares.
+Student 1: "For term 4, I see that there are three squares on the left, three squares on the right, three squares at the top and one square in the middle, at the bottom.
+That's 3 + 3 + 3 + 1, or 10 squares."

 Image term is made up of ten squares.
 One yellow square is found at the center of a 7 square position.
 7 squares are side by side horizontally, 3 squares are on top of another vertical square named ‘one’ at the center.

-• Who used the same method?
-Did anyone use a different method?
+• Who used the same strategy?
+Did anyone use a different strategy?

 Image term is made up of ten squares.
 One yellow square is found at the center of a 7 square position.
 7 squares are side by side horizontally, 3 squares are on top of another vertical square named ‘one’ at the center.